 After college, Jean served as acquisitions editor for book publishers such as Publications International, Dearborn Trade, and American Bar Association.
 The fact that she developed books on topics as wide-ranging as scuba diving, Six Sigma, and franchise law does not surprise her former colleagues, who referred to her as the “Jill of All Trades.”

 Jean left acquisitions to write and publish the popular guidebook, BYOB Chicago, which sold 30,000 copies.
-She was featured by 190 North, Chicago Tonight, and too many regional media to mention, earning her the title of “BYOB Queen.”
-People like titles.
+She was featured by 190 North, Chicago Tonight, and too many regional media to mention, earning her the new title of “BYOB Queen.”

 After criss-crossing the city and suburbs to publish three editions of BYOB Chicago, Jean leveraged her marketing, editorial, and PR expertise to serve as a communications manager for mid-size law firm Vedder Price and APICS, a nonprofit professional membership association.
 She also served as a consultant for several organizations, from AT Kearney to Association Management Center.